-State issued device - the agency provides the employee with an approved State device pursuant to the state contract for such services and pays the monthly charges directly to the service provider.
+1. State issued device - the agency provides the employee with an approved State device pursuant to the state contract for such services and pays the monthly charges directly to the service provider.
 The device remains the property of the State and the employee must comply with all policies regarding personal use of state devices.
 If the employee's personal use of the device results in additional costs to the State, the employee must reimburse the State for such charges at least monthly.
 Agencies must take care to choose the appropriate plan level for the needed use for State purposes.
 This may include prepaid phones that only include voice services.
 Upon separation from the agency that issued the device, the employee shall return the device.

 Departmental policy must include acknowledgement of receipt of device and terms and conditions of use that should be retained in employee file.

 2. Stipend paid by State for employee using personal device for State purposes - the State pays an employee a monthly stipend to use their personal device to conduct State business.
 The base plan cost is understood to include cellular telephone, internet, and/or data services.
-The stipend amount will remain the same regardless of the amount of State business conducted on the personal device.
 The employee is responsible for contracting with a service provider, paying for any initial plan charges, the cost of the device, and paying the monthly bills.
 The State is not responsible for any penalties should the employee terminate the contract with the service provider.

 Because the cellular telephone, tablet or other mobile device is owned personally by the employee, the employee may use the device for both personal and business purposes as needed.
 Use of the device in any manner contrary to local, state or federal laws will constitute misuse and will result in immediate termination of the stipend.

-The stipend will be taxable income to the employee and will be reported on their W-2, Wage and Tax Statement.
+The stipend will not be taxable to the employee and will not be reported on their W-2, Wage and Tax Statement.
 The stipend amount will be established by each Department director when they develop the policy for their respective Department.